 #3 Align with the Higher Timeframe

-Review the market direction in higher timeframes (daily or hourly) to ensure alignment.
-In lower timeframes, wait for the price to return and reach key areas like Order Blocks.
+Analyzing the market direction in higher timeframes (daily and hourly) is necessary to ensure alignment; in the lower timeframe, wait for the price to return to key areas such as order blocks and liquidity zones.

 Pros and Cons of the Turtle Soup Strategy